Does A U Visa Lead To A Green Card?

 Derivative U Visa Applicants

-If you have a pending application for adjustment of status for U visa, i.e. Form I-485 application, your family including your spouse, unmarried children under the age of 21, and parents may also apply for permanent residence in the U.S. as long as they fulfill the following criteria:
+If you have a pending application for adjustment of status for a U visa, i.e., Form I-485 application, your family, including your spouse, unmarried children under the age of 21, and parents, may also apply for permanent residence in the U.S. as long as they fulfill the following criteria:

 • None of the family members held a U visa to enter the United States; and